 While cyber fraudsters traditionally targeted bank accounts, they are broadening their scope to target a range of online accounts such as e-commerce accounts, social media accounts, shop loyalty schemes, cryptocurrency wallets, and email accounts.

 These new consumers represent a lucrative new market for cybercriminals and it is not just the influx of newcomers that is fueling cybercriminals but also changes in consumer behavior.
-More consumers are turning to alternative payment methods such as Venmo, Zelle, and PayPal shifting the focus away from bank accounts as the sole way of paying for things online.
+More consumers are turning to alternative payment methods such as Venmo, Zelle, Apple Pay, Google Pay and PayPal shifting the focus away from bank accounts as the sole way of paying for things online.
 Retailers are also expanding how consumers can pay for their products by allowing purchases through mobile payment apps.
 Losses from ATO and fraud cost businesses across all industries, and all across the world, billions of dollars per year.

 Password screening is the process of testing the strength of your password.
-Many cybersecurity companies offer this service, for example, https://check.enzoic.com/ to check if their passwords are weak.
+Many cybersecurity companies offer this service, for example, https://www.enzoic.com/password-check/ checks if passwords are weak.
 Sites like this can also tell you how long it would take to crack your password in a brute force attack.
 If your password can be cracked in a matter of hours by a brute force attack then you should strongly consider changing your password immediately.
 A lot of online tools will now tell you how strong your password is (usually using a scale of easy to hard) and suggest ways to improve the strength, but password screening services go a step further for businesses, non-profits, and government agencies.

 For businesses, non-profits and government agencies, the stakes are a lot higher.
 They could have thousands of user accounts vulnerable to account takeover and fraud due to the password reuse issue listed above.